The Lion and the Mouse (1928 film): Plot

-"Ready Money" Ryder (Lionel Barrymore), a powerful financial magnate, advises Judge Ross (Alec B. Francis) to purchase Pacific Oil stock.
+"Ready Money" Ryder, a powerful financial magnate, advises Judge Ross to purchase Pacific Oil stock.
 When Ross follows this advice, it is later publicized that he accepted the stock as a bribe.
 A letter in Ryder's possession would prove the judge's innocence by showing the purchase was legitimate, but Ryder, angered by a past court decision against him, withholds the letter to ruin Ross's reputation.

-While abroad, Ross's daughter Shirley (May McAvoy), a talented sculptor, meets Ryder's son, Jefferson (William Collier Jr.).
+While abroad, Ross's daughter Shirley, a talented sculptor, meets Ryder's son, Jefferson.
 They return to the United States on the same ocean liner, and their budding friendship quickly deepens into love.

 Upon returning home, Shirley learns of her father's disgrace and determines to retrieve the letter from Ryder's home.
 She gains access by accepting a commission to sculpt Ryder's bust and asks Jeff not to reveal her true identity.
 Jeff, unaware of her motives but eager to help her, appeals to his father to clear Judge Ross's name, hinting at his desire to marry Ross's daughter.
 Ryder, enraged, refuses.

 Shirley steals the crucial letter from Ryder's desk.
 When its disappearance is discovered, Ryder accuses Jeff, but Shirley confesses, revealing her true identity and admitting to taking the letter.
 Ryder then proposes a deal: he will exonerate Judge Ross if Shirley agrees to give up Jeff.

 Shirley complies, and Ross is cleared of all accusations.
 When Jeff, unaware of the agreement, pleads with Shirley to marry him, she coldly rejects him, claiming she used him only to help her father.

 Ryder, moved by Shirley's sacrifice and loyalty, regrets his scheming.
 He tells Jeff the truth about Shirley's devotion, and the two rush to the Ross home.
 There, Judge Ross gives his blessing to the young couple.